 If you want to meet other local mums-to-be and keep fit at the same time, a pregnancy yoga course is a great idea.
 Trying to do the downward dog with a big bump will certainly break the ice!
 As well as making new friends, pregnancy yoga can improve your posture, which can alleviate back pain and increase flexibility.
 It could also help you to relax and teach you breathing techniques to use during labour.
 Classes are popular so make sure you book up in advance and don’t forget to check with your GP or midwife before starting any exercise classes during pregnancy.

 If you’re expecting twins, you might find it useful to meet up with others in the same position as you – dealing with two newborns is a whole different ball game.
 The NCT does cater to parents of twins but for a more targeted approach the Twins and Multiple Births Association (TAMBA) provides a one-day antenatal course specially designed for those expecting more than one baby, led by multiple birth experts.

-Although you are unlikely to become lifelong friends, your local midwifery team are there to offer support and advice throughout your pregnancy so make sure you use them.
-As well as your scheduled appointments, you or your partner can call them at any time if you have concerns and they will be able to answer your questions and reassure you.
+Your local midwifery team is there to offer support and advice throughout your pregnancy, so make sure you use them.
+As well as your scheduled appointments, you or your partner can call them at any time if you have concerns, and they’ll be able to answer your questions and reassure you.